imartinez/penpotfest_workshop/README.md

 cp example.env .env
 ```

+Note: the LLM model specified in `.env` (`nous-hermes-13b.ggmlv3.q4_0.bin`) is a relatively complex model: very good performance but also resource-intensive.
+If you are running on a slow computer, with few RAM, edit `.env` and set `LLM_MODEL_NAME=ggml-gpt4all-j-v1.3-groovy.bin` to use a smaller model.

 ## Models download
 There are two models used in this tool: an embeddings model and a LLM model.
 You'll need around 8GB free space in your local hard drive.